chronicleprotocol/documentation/docs/Intro/dive/dive.md

+---
+sidebar_position: 3
+description: Chronicle Protocol's Architecture
+keywords: [onchain, offchain]
+---
  # Architecture

-  The Chronicle's Oracle protocol comprises a distributed architecture spanning both on-chain and off-chain components.
-The diagram below highlights both types of components, with off-chain components depicted with a green on the left-hand side, and on-chain components (brown) on the right-hand side.
+  The Chronicle's Oracle protocol comprises a distributed architecture spanning both onchain and offchain components.
+The diagram below highlights both types of components, with offchain components depicted with a green on the left-hand side, and onchain components (brown) on the right-hand side.

-  Origins, such as primary data sources, can exist on both on-chain and off-chain layers.
+  Origins, such as primary data sources, can exist on both onchain and offchain layers.

     ![Diagram Image](../../../static/img/Intro/diagram.png)

-    To read in further detail about our approach to on-chain and off-chain usage please view the sub menu options under Architecture.
+    To read in further detail about our approach to onchain and offchain usage please view the sub menu options under Architecture.

  <!-- ## On-Chain Components